We Are the World: Release

 On March 7, 1985, "We Are the World" was released as a single, in both 7-inch and 12-inch formats.
 The song was the only one released from the We Are the World album and became a chart success around the world.
-In the U.S., it was a number one hit on the R&B singles chart, the Hot Adult Contemporary Tracks chart, and the Billboard Hot 100, where it remained for a month.
-The single had debuted at number 21 on the Hot 100, the highest entry since Michael Jackson's "Thriller" entered the charts at number 20 the year before.
-It took four weeks for the song to claim the number one spot, half the time a single would normally have taken to reach its charting peak.
+In the U.S., it was a number-one hit on the R&B singles chart, the Hot Adult Contemporary Tracks chart, and the Billboard Hot 100, where it remained for a month.
+The single had debuted at number 21 on the Hot 100, and it took four weeks for the song to claim the number one spot, half the time a single would normally have taken to reach its charting peak.
 On the Hot 100, the song moved from 21 to 5 to 2 and then number 1.
+It was the only number 1 single on the Hot 100 for Bob Dylan, Bruce Springsteen, Willie Nelson, Al Jarreau, Steve Perry, Harry Belafonte, Bob Geldof, Waylon Jennings, Jeffrey Osborne, Sheila E., The Pointer Sisters, Randy Jackson, and La Toya Jackson, as well as actor-comedian Dan Aykroyd.
 "We Are the World" might have reached the top of the Hot 100 chart sooner, were it not for the success of Phil Collins' "One More Night", which received support from both pop and rock listeners.
 "We Are the World" also entered Billboard's Top Rock Tracks and Hot Country Singles charts, where it peaked at numbers 27 and 76 respectively.
-The song became the first single since The Beatles' "Let It Be" to enter Billboard's Top 5 within two weeks of release.
-Outside the U.S., the single reached number one in Australia, France, Ireland, New Zealand, The Netherlands, Norway, Sweden, Switzerland and the UK.
+The song became the first single since the Beatles' "Let It Be" to enter Billboard's Top 5 within two weeks of release.
+Outside the U.S., the single reached number one in Australia, France, Ireland, New Zealand, The Netherlands, Norway, Spain, Sweden, Switzerland and the UK.
 The song peaked at number 2 in two countries: Germany and Austria.

 The single was also a commercial success: the initial shipment of 800,000 "We Are the World" records sold out within three days of release.
 The record became the fastest-selling American pop single in history.
 At Tower Records in West Hollywood, 1,000 copies of the song were sold in two days.
 Store worker Richard Petitpas commented, "A number one single sells about 100 to 125 copies a week.
 This is absolutely unheard of."
 By the end of 1985, "We Are the World" had become the year's best-selling single.
 Five years later it was revealed that the song had become the biggest single of the 1980s.
 "We Are the World" was eventually cited as the best-selling single in U.S. and pop music history.
 The song became the first single to be certified multi-platinum; it received a 4× certification by the Recording Industry Association of America.
 The estimated global sales of "We Are the World" are said to be 20 million.